aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/overview/_index.md

 - CSV
 - and other popular formats

+**Prerequisites:** To use the service you need an Aspose Cloud account and a valid API key.
+These credentials are required for all authenticated requests.

 ## **SDKs**

 Utilizing an SDK (API client) expedites development by handling low‑level details of making requests and managing responses, allowing developers to focus on project‑specific code.
-Explore our [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells SDKs, complete with working examples to accelerate your project development.
+Explore our <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a comprehensive list of Aspose.Cells SDKs, complete with working examples to accelerate your project development.
 Refer to our "[Available SDKs](/cells/available-sdks/)" article to learn how to integrate an SDK into your project.

 ## **API Explorer**

-The [Aspose.Cells Cloud API Reference](https://apireference.aspose.cloud/cells/) provides a user‑friendly way to experiment with the APIs directly in your browser.
+The <a href="https://apireference.aspose.cloud/cells/" rel="noopener noreferrer">Aspose.Cells Cloud API Reference</a> provides a user‑friendly way to experiment with the APIs directly in your browser.
 It enables seamless interaction and testing of every operation exposed by the service.
+For a quick start, you can try the “Convert Workbook” example, which demonstrates a simple POST request to convert an Excel file to PDF.

 ## **Security and Authentication**